Com320/OC-mech-datum-boxes/README.md

 - `datum-config-generator.sh` - Generates the DATUM Gateway configuration
 - `generate-bitcoin-service.sh` - Creates a systemd service for Bitcoin
 - `generate-datum-service.sh` - Creates a systemd service for DATUM Gateway
+- `utils.sh` - Common utility functions used across all scripts

+## Architecture

+The scripts follow a modular architecture with the following key features:

+- **Centralized Utilities**: Common functions are defined in `utils.sh` and shared across all scripts
+- **JSON Configuration**: All settings are managed through a single `settings.json` file
+- **Standardized Logging**: Consistent logging format with timestamps across all components
+- **Error Handling**: Scripts include robust error checking and reporting

+This architecture makes the codebase easier to maintain and extend.

 ## Usage